zillow/zind/README.md

 ### Download :construction:

-> Coming <del>Early</del> Late July

 A sample tour is given in `sample_tour`

-#### Preregistration
+#### Registration
 If you are interested in downloading ZInD, please register an account on the [Bridge Platform](https://bridgedataoutput.com/register/zgindoor).
 During registration you will be required to agree to the [Zillow Data Terms of Use](https://bridgedataoutput.com/zillowterms).
 Before you take all these steps, however, we strongly suggest that you review the [FAQ](#what-are-the-conditions-for-using-zind) section first.
-Once ZInD is available for download, you will be notified.
+Once your request has been approved, you will be notified.

 For non-commercial, academic institutions outside US and Canada, please select Other as a State/Province.